jeffbryner/firehose-es-input/README.md

 as an example artifact of opening a local .svg file in chrome.

-A caveat that the browserbeat libbeat doesn't seem to support api_key auth, so be careful in your configuration (or send a PR!)
+A caveat that the browserbeat libbeat doesn't seem to support api_key auth, so be sure to setup username/password auth.